Happy Valley set: Leone, Cavaliere Galton-Fenzi

 Leone, Cavaliere Galton-Fenzi was the founder of the Royal East African Automobile Association, REAAA, in 1919 and honorary secretary until his death on 15 May 1937.
-He was the first man to drive from Nairobi to Mombasa in January 1926 in a Riley.
+He was the first man to drive from Nairobi to Mombasa in January 1926 in a car of the brand Riley.
 There is a monument to this effect on Kenyatta Avenue.

-In 1923, Galton Fenzi started negotiating for loan cars so that they could be tested under East African conditions.
+In 1923, Galton Fenzi started negotiating for loan cars so that they could be tested in East African conditions.
 He received several vehicles, notably among them a Riley 12/50 from the Riley Motor Car Co.
 Ltd. of Coventry, which was used by Fenzi and Captain Gethin to pioneer a route from Nairobi to Mombasa in January 1926, a distance of 300 mi.
 He also pioneered the Nairobi – Dar es Salaam to Malawi route, and the Nairobi-Khartoum route.

-The EA Standard of 1924 quotes: ‘Galton Fenzi is always doing things, and he does them so quickly the public has no time to recover its breath!’.
+The EA Standard of 1924 quotes: 'Galton Fenzi is always doing things, and he does them so quickly the public has no time to recover its breath!’.

 Others

 Others included Gilbert Colvile, Hugh Dickenson, Jack and Nina Soames, Lady June Carberry (stepmother of Juanita Carberry), Dickie Pembroke, and Julian Lezzard.
-Author Karen Blixen (Isak Dinesen) was a friend of members of the group, and writer and pilot Beryl Markham frequently associated with the Happy Valley set.
+Author Karen Blixen (Isak Dinesen) was a friend of members of the group, and writer and pilot Beryl Markham associated frequently with the Happy Valley set.